lake-wg/edhoc/draft-ietf-lake-traces.md

 8f 65 f3 26 20 b7 49 be e8 d2 78 ef a9 41 0e
 ~~~~~~~~

-Invalid encoding as array instead of CBOR sequence.
+Invalid encoding of message_1 as array.
+Correct encoding is a CBOR sequence according to {{Section 5.2.1 of I-D.ietf-lake-edhoc}}.

 ~~~~~~~~
 Invalid message_1 (38 bytes)